RoboMaster/RoboRTS-Tutorial/en/quick_start/setup_on_manifold2.md

   > [!Tip]
   >
-  > Refer to the [Script](en/sdk_docs/roborts_bringup?id=script) section of the `roborts_bringup` module documentation to enable maximum performance and turn off wlan0 power-saving mode by booting the service.
+  > Refer to the [Script](en/sdk_docs/roborts_bringup?id=script) section of the `roborts_bringup` module documentation to enable maximum performance and turn off wlan0 power-saving mode by booting the service after downloading and compiling the roborts packages.

 ## Peripheral Port Mapping